A corpus on continuous distributed representations of Chinese words and phrases.

 The first line shows the total number of embeddings and their dimension size, separated by a space.
 In each line below, the first column indicates a word or phrase, followed by a space and its embedding.
 For each embedding, its values in different dimensions are separated by spaces.

-In comparison with existing embedding corpora for Chinese, the superiority of our corpus mainly lies in coverage, freshness, and accuracy.
+In comparison with existing embedding corpora, the superiority of our corpora mainly lies in coverage, freshness, and accuracy.

-To ensure the coverage, freshness, and accuracy of our corpus, we carefully design our data preparation and training process in terms of the following aspects:
+To ensure the coverage, freshness, and accuracy of our corpora, we carefully design our data preparation and training process in terms of the following aspects:

 To exemplify the learned representations, in below we show the most similar words for some sample words.
 Here cosine distance between embeddings is used to compute the distance of two words/phrases.